 • Ball diameter for a given number of pure lead balls per pound

-• Yet another theory on the origin of the Bedford school of gun making
+• Yet another theory on the origin of the Bedford School of gun making

 gunsmith project collaborative notice.
 Disambiguation: This project does not pertain to the Somerset County in Maryland, Maine, or New Jersey and does not pertain to the Bedford County in Tennessee or Virginia.